Delsin-Yu/Json-Power-Inspector/README.md

 - Here is a screenshot of the inspector after loading the `MyDemoModel.jsontemplate`.

-### Documentation for creating your serializer and `jsontemlpate` file specification
+### Documentation for creating your serializer and `jsontemplate` file specification

 The serializer for your language should be capable of converting a developer-supplied data model type into a valid `jsontemplate` file; you may check the implementation in the `JsonPowerInspector.Template` package for a reference implementation.